-Register Now!
-Simcoe County's biannual culture conference returns on Wednesday May 24th and Thursday May 25th, 2017.
+Simcoe County's biannual culture conference took place on Wednesday May 24th and Thursday May 25th, 2017.

-The City of Barrie in partnership with the County of Simcoe presents a day and a half of workshops, roundtables, panel discussions, and presentations to emphasize and enhance the role that culture plays in engaging communities.
+The City of Barrie in partnership with the County of Simcoe presented a day and a half of workshops, roundtables, panel discussions, and presentations to emphasize and enhance the role that culture plays in engaging communities.
+This opportunity to learn how the arts and cultural development can be used to enhance and grow economies in municipalities of all sizes was attended by cultural workers from across Ontario.

-This year's conference will be hosted at Sainte-Marie among the Hurons at 16164, Highway 12 East, Midland, Ontario L4R 4K8 and the Midland Cultural Centre at 333 King St, Midland, ON L4R 4K4.
+The conference was hosted at Sainte-Marie among the Hurons at 16164, Highway 12 East, Midland, Ontario L4R 4K8 and the Midland Cultural Centre at 333 King St, Midland, ON L4R 4K4.

 Schedule at a Glance